jboix/event-visualizer/docs/README.md

 # Event Processing and Visualization System

-This project provides an event processing and visualization system using a combination of Redis, Elasticsearch, and Grafana.
+This project provides an event processing and visualization system using a combination of Elasticsearch, and Grafana.
 It allows for the reception, processing, and visualization of events in real-time.